silent5/chordial/README.md

 - Key: Chordial tracks incoming velocity as you'd expect.
 The velocity value received at input is passed along to all four chord voices.

-- Slider:Chordial will ignore any incoming velocity values, and instead apply the value set by the velocity sliders to each chord voice.
+- Slider: Chordial will ignore any incoming velocity values, and instead apply the value set by the velocity sliders to each chord voice.
 This allows you to set a different velocity value for each chord voice every time a new incoming note is detected.

+The sliders below the Velocity Mode selector set the outgoing velocity value for each chord voice when in Slider mode.

 ### The Voice Toggle section